 For the majority of people experiencing hair loss, even with the multitude of information available, it can be difficult to know who to turn to.
 The first indication of any problems often occurs well into the condition, when the thinning or balding is noticeable to them and the people close by.
-In some cases, upto 50% of the hair can be lost before a significant change is seen.
+In some cases, up to 50% of the hair can be lost before a significant change is seen.

-Men can usually tell when their hair starts to recede as the hairline is often very visible or hair cuts will not ‘sit’ the same way as usual, on the other hand for women, if the change is not sudden, a gradual increase in lost hair from brushing, combing and washing will often be ignored as it can be very subtle.
+Men can usually tell when their hair starts to recede as the hairline is often very visible or hair cuts will not ‘sit’ the same way as usual, on the other hand for women, if the change is not sudden, a gradual increase in loss hair from brushing, combing and washing will often be ignored as it can be very subtle.

-It can be embarrassing and so many people would try as much as they can to keep it to themselves or seek information via the Internet which can be misleading as several companies prey on this vulnerability by offering solutions which do not effectively treat the problem especially when the cause is not diagnosed.
+It can be embarrassing and so many people would try as much as they can to keep it to themselves or seek information via the Internet which can be misleading as several companies prey on this vulnerability by offering solutions that do not effectively treat the problem especially when the cause is not diagnosed.
 These treatments are also usually very costly and can leave some in a bad financial position.

 If you or someone who know has a hair or scalp problem and is not sure what to do, then they need to book an in person consultation with a Trichologist.

 Hair loss can be quite distressing, likewise, especially because there are so many misunderstandings that surround the causes and treatment for hair loss.
 The most common type of hair loss is probably ‘male pattern baldness’ and irrespective of its name, it can affect women equally as it can affect men (Shapiro, 2007).
 However, there appears to be no specific readily available treatment for hair loss in men.
 The problem of hair loss requires sympathetic handling and it is essential for the trichologist to help the patient come to terms with the hair loss and understand the patient’s anxiety.
-Women suffering with hair loss can be helped with the use of hormonal treatment and medical assistance.
+Women suffering from hair loss can be helped with the use of hormonal treatment and medical assistance.

 There are a number of other types of hair loss that respond to advice and treatment without any medical assistance.
 In addition to this, some types of hair loss recover either naturally or spontaneously, too.
-Excessive hair loss can be because of an underlying condition, a variation in metabolism of the body or a symptom of some other problem (Ohyama, 2010).
-Therefore, for this reason, it is often necessary to cooperate between the trichologist and patient’s GP.
+Excessive hair loss can be because of an underlying condition, a variation in metabolism of the body, or a symptom of some other problem (Ohyama, 2010).
+Therefore, for this reason, it is often necessary to cooperate between the trichologist and the patient’s GP.

 Problems with Hair Texture

-Hair texture problems can be caused because of an excessive exposure to stresses and strains, strong chemicals and heat, to which we often subject our hair with styling tools.
+Hair texture problems can be caused because of excessive exposure to stresses and strains, strong chemicals, and heat, to which we often subject our hair to styling tools.
 If such is the case, it is other than being particularly important to cooperate with the hairdresser, it is also important to consult a trichologist since their treatment regime overlaps both cosmetic and medical areas that are covered by neither hairdressers nor doctors.
 Appropriate advice and treatment often work well with hair texture problems; once discovered, the cause can often be reduced or eliminated for good.

-Particularly in case of a scalp disorder, there is a possibility that your trichologist will prescribe shampoo and treatment creams for using either at home or in the clinic.
+Particularly in the case of a scalp disorder, there is a possibility that your trichologist will prescribe shampoo and treatment creams for use either at home or in the clinic.
 These are generally manufactured by the trichologists if they hold a Medicines Control Agency License or by any other licensed trichologist who specializes in manufacturing such products.
 In addition, the products should always be used by strictly following the instructions.